prometheus-community/helm-charts/charts/prometheus-rabbitmq-exporter/README.md

 _See [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) for command documentation._

-### To 1.6.0

-Before version 1.5.0, Prometheus rules were mainly controlled through `prometheus.rules` in values.yaml, but it could only control whether to enable the default rules, and it could not add other rules.
-Now, `prometheusRule` has been added to values.yaml, and the original default rules have been moved to `prometheusRule.rules`

 ## Configuration

 See [Customizing the Chart Before Installing](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing).
 To see all configurable options with detailed comments, visit the chart's [values.yaml](./values.yaml), or run these configuration commands: